 The HDSD9545DLY-PRO electronics is housed in a 2RU rack mount frame and is controlled from the built-in front panel controls.
-The HDSD9545DLY-PRO can also be purchased with an optional rack mount remote control panel that replaces the built-in control panel.
-Operation of the Remote control panel is identical to the built-in control panel.
 All units can also be controlled by contact closures on the GPI/O control port.

 3.1.
 OVERVIEW OF THE FRONT PANEL DISPLAY AND CONTROLS